QianZeHao123/MDS-Research-Project/Dissertation/main.typ

   ),
 )

-Modeling Process Steps, here I refer to Jennifer @badham_developing_2018 and Gilbert's ABM specification sheet @gilbert_abm_nodate:
+Refer to @badham_developing_2018 and Gilbert's ABM specification sheet @gilbert_abm_nodate for summarizing the ABM modeling process:

 + Define model purpose and scope.
 + Identify and characterize agents.